-With advances in camera technology happening so rapidly, I end up purchasing a new camera every 12 months; and in the past I’ve managed to get by with owning only owning one camera at a time; but the more I travel, the more apparent it becomes that expecting my one camera to perform all of the various functions required while traveling isn’t rational.
+With advances in camera technology happening so rapidly, I end up purchasing a new camera, on average, every 12 months.
+The more that I travel, the more apparent it becomes that expecting one camera to perform all of the various functions required while traveling isn’t rational.
 When I am traveling I’m doing so many different activities that it’s impossible to get by with just one camera.
-One day I might be snorkeling or SCUBA diving and require an underwater camera.
-The next day I might be hiking and require a camera with a long-range zoom to shoot wildlife photos, plus a camera to shoot landscapes.
+In any given day I might be snorkeling or SCUBA diving and require an underwater camera, and then find myself hiking or climbing and needing a professional camera for landscape and wildlife shots.
 Another day I might be limited in what I can carry, so I require a powerful pocketable camera.
-No single camera serves all of the functions; so I’ve realized that the minimum number of cameras that I can take with me on my trips is actually 3!
+No single camera serves all of the functions; so I’ve realized that the minimum number of cameras that I can take with me on my trips is actually 3.

 If I were to be able to fit all of the below features into one camera, that would be ideal:

 Unfortunately there is no such thing, and from the looks of it, there won’t be one anytime soon, so I set out to find the best travel cameras under $1000 that could fulfill as many of my travel camera requirements as possible.

 My current camera is the Sony Alpha a6300 (shown above).
 This is my daily shooter and I use it for everything, BUT, you have to buy (and carry) 2-3 different lenses in order for it to be effective (wide angle & telephoto), which puts this camera WELL over the $1000 price tag, but the camera body is well under $1000.
 The Sony Alpha a6300 and the Sony Alpha a6500 are my #1 recommendations for the ultimate camera for most travelers; but if you’re not experienced with mirrorless cameras and DSLR’s, you should go with one (or all) of my recommendations below.